anh0001/hootscape/README.md

 ROOM_DIMENSIONS = [5.0, 4.0, 3.0]  # Width, length, height in meters
 SOURCE_RANGE = [0.5, 4.5]          # Min/max source positions
 ```

+3. The system leverages Pydantic settings to load the `.env` file.
+Modify key parameters in the `.env` file without touching the code.

 ## Usage